Joki79/Charts-and-interactive-annotations/README.md

 For this project I built a classifier for the actual data from city of Detroit.
 The model predicts the  blight ticket compliance and can serve the city to increase blight ticket compliance.

 I did a lot of data analyzing, cleaning, some encoding and clustering.
-After soem trials, I chose the Decision tree calssifier and tuned some parameters.
+After few trials, I chose the Decision tree calssifier and tuned some parameters.
 The AUROC score for the test data was over 0.75.